syncfusion-content/wpf-docs/wpf/Chromeless-Window/Adding-controls-in-the-titlebar.md

 ![Title bar items added through collection](Getting-Started_images/Title-bar-items-using-collection.png)

-We can also apply data template to define the visual appearance of the data stored in the `LeftHeaderItemsSource` and `RightHeaderItemsSource`.
-The `LeftHeaderItemTemplate` is used to define the visual appearance of the data stored in the `LeftHeaderItemsSource` while the `RightHeaderItemTemplate` is used to define the visual appearance of the data stored in the `RightHeaderItemsSource`.
+We can also apply data template to define the visual appearance of the data stored in the [`LeftHeaderItemsSource`](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ChromelessWindow~LeftHeaderItemsSource.html) and [`RightHeaderItemsSource`](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ChromelessWindow~RightHeaderItemsSource.html).
+The [`LeftHeaderItemTemplate`](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ChromelessWindow~LeftHeaderItemTemplate.html) is used to define the visual appearance of the data stored in the `LeftHeaderItemsSource` while the [`RightHeaderItemTemplate`](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ChromelessWindow~RightHeaderItemTemplate.html) is used to define the visual appearance of the data stored in the `RightHeaderItemsSource`.

+In the illustration below, we have defined the [`RightHeaderItemTemplate`](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ChromelessWindow~RightHeaderItemTemplate.html) with our `ButtonAdv` control and set the 'Utilities' collection defined in the view model to the[`RightHeaderItemsSource`](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ChromelessWindow~RightHeaderItemsSource.html).
+The `ButtonAdv`'s properties are bind to the properties from the 'Item' class to define its visual appearance accordingly.
+The two items in the 'Utilities' collection are now shown as two buttons in the title bar, one with text and the other with an image as defined in the `RightHeaderItemTemplate`.

 {% tabs %}
 {% highlight XAML %}